corley/influxdb-php-sdk/README.md

 ]);
 ```

 **Pay attention!
-This option: `setForceIntegers` will be removed when InfluxDB
-reaches a stable release `1.*` and we will enable the data type detection by
-default (BC BREAK)**
+This option: `setForceIntegers` will be removed in the future and we will enable the data type detection by default (BC BREAK)**

 ### Force data type

-If you want to ensure that a type is effectively parsed correctly you can force
-it directly during the send operation
+If you want to ensure that a type is effectively parsed correctly you can force it directly during the send operation

 ```php
 $client->mark("serie", [